gnikonorov/pytest-dynamicrerun/README.rst

 ------------
 Contributions are always welcome.
 Tests can be run with `tox`_.

+Please remember to add a `changelog`_ entry when adding a non-trivial feature.

 `pre-commit`_ is used to ensure basic checks pass.

 License